7flash/meteor-server-dapp-chatroom/README.md

-# meteor-server-blockchain-chatroom
+# meteor-server-dapp-chatroom
 ### A demo of embark + meteor + server-side web3 client

-This is a [Meteor](http://github.com/meteor/meteor) app that uses [Embark](https://github.com/iurimatias/embark-framework), which uses [Ethereum](https://www.ethereum.org/).
+This is a [Meteor](http://github.com/meteor/meteor) distrtibuted app (dapp) that uses [Embark](https://github.com/iurimatias/embark-framework), which uses [Ethereum](https://www.ethereum.org/).

 The point of this app was for experimentaiton (my first dapp), and as a **proof of concept alternative to client-only embark apps**.

-By having the web3 client on the server, we can deploy to the regular internet and allow users to interact with Daps without having to run a geth client themselves; in some cases a potentially more convenient semi-distributed architecture.
+By interacting with the blockchain on the server (still using web3), we can deploy to the regular internet and allow users to interact with Daps without having to run a geth client themselves; in some cases a potentially more convenient semi-distributed architecture.

 ---